elliottwesley/my-first-repository-WRE/README.md

+17 May 2019

+Added portfolio_spring2019.zip.
+Removed Web of Colors as it is part of the portfolio.

 13 Dec 2018 - My project from CMST 135 (Web of Colors)

 /*As I did not take CMST 103, I did not include a p5js sketch with my project.*/